In the end, CES 2017 came as advertised—a massive exhibition for companies to showcase the latest innovation in consumer smart technology.

 One thing is crystal clear to us now, however.
 More devices in the world means more potential trade-ins and an opportunities to expand secondary markets for a wide range of hardware.

-If you’d like to learn more about optimizing your mobile trade in program, download our free white paper, 15 Steps to Creating an Efficient Mobile Trade-in Program.
+If you’d like to learn more about optimizing your mobile trade in program, download our free white paper, 16 Steps to Optimize Your Mobile Trade-in Program.

 Related articles selected for you: